-Whilst Dave’s daughter,¬†Sarah Sankey, has been in Uganda she has been pioneering our Develop with Dignity programme across the Kumi district to produce a training model that can hopefully be replicated in other areas.
-Sarah has been conducting a survey, partly funded through Hub Cymru Africa, interviewing over 600 girls who have benefited from our distribution of sanitary wear and underwear in the past year to gauge the impact of the programme whilst looking at ways to improve it.
+Whilst Dave’s daughter, Sarah Sankey, was in Uganda in 2017 she pioneered our Develop with Dignity programme across the Kumi district to produce a training model that can hopefully be replicated in other areas.
+Sarah spent some considerable time conducting a survey, partly funded through Hub Cymru Africa, interviewing over 600 girls who have benefited from our distribution of sanitary wear and underwear to gauge the impact of the programme whilst looking at ways to improve it.

 Sanitary pads are brand new in Kumi.
 When I went to school all I wore was three pairs of knickers during my periods

-Our survey has suggested that 83% of girls aged from 12-19 have no clear idea why they have periods or how to manage them.
+This survey suggested that 83% of girls aged from 12-19 have no clear idea why they have periods or how to manage them.